 Final tips that will help you choose the best immigration lawyer for you include:

-- Being able to recall your immigration history.
 This will help the immigration solicitor to identify the best immigration route for you and give effective advice.
 If you have had an immigration application refused, the refusal letter should detail your immigration history.
 Other ways of ascertaining your immigration history are through any biometric cards that you have been issued, or through the stamps in your passport.
 If you are unable to recall your immigration history, we can make a data protection request to the Home Office and then analyse your immigration records.

-- Thinking about any particular issues that may affect your case.
 For example, you are often required to disclose your criminal history and so any past conduct that may affect your immigration suitability should be disclosed to your solicitor.

-- Organising your personal documentation will help you to gather the evidence required for your case.
 Documents such as employment contracts, pay slips, bank statements and utility bills are often requested in order to prove, for example, residence.
 It is thus recommended that you keep the hard copy versions of such documents.

 Facts and Questions